Blackboard Course Shells - Now Available for Fall!

 Any courses that were encoded within the last week or so will not be available in Blackboard until the final migration is complete and all data has been transitioned over.
 We appreciate the patience of all instructors who were recently added.

 My course and lab appear as two separate shells.

-Will the class roster populate at a later time?
+Will the class roster populate students info at a later time?

 Yes.
 The creation of course shells and instructor association was the first step of the integration of PeopleSoft with Blackboard.
 After receiving feedback from professors, we prioritized the creation of course shells so that content could be built in advance of the Fall Semester.
 The addition of students to Blackboard requires a change to student user IDs that cannot be performed until the Summer Semester's end, so as not to disrupt ongoing classes.
 We’ll be sending more information out about the progress soon.

 The IT Maintenance Dates are not currently visible within the Syllabus Builder, however often used to inform students and for planning purposes.

 We are currently working to integrate the dates within the online syllabus builder, however they may not be ready prior to Fall.
 You can visit the Calendar page located within fscj.edu to view a full Collegewide calendar.

 Below are the IT Maintenance dates for the Fall term: